Commission internationale permanente pour l'épreuve des armes à feu portatives: Firearms proofing

-After the proof test and if successful, two or three proof marks are always applied to the main (highly stressed) parts of the arm, namely the barrel, the chamber (when not part of the barrel) and the locking mechanism.
+After the successful proof test, two or three proof marks are applied to the main (highly stressed) parts of the arm: the barrel, the chamber (when not part of the barrel) and the locking mechanism.

-These 3 essential parts are also weighed and their weight is recorded in a database together with the serial number.
+These three essential parts are then weighed and their weight is recorded in a database together with the serial number.

-Then a serial number indicating the year of proofing is also marked on these parts.
-In case a firearm was voluntary successfully tested at a higher than the normally required proof-test pressure superior proof marks are applied on the relevant parts.
+Then a serial number indicating the year of proofing is marked on these parts.
+In case a firearm was voluntarily tested at a higher than required proof-test pressure superior proof marks are applied on the relevant parts.

-Only after that is the arm released to the manufacturer or importer to sell or to deliver it, if already sold.
+Only after that is the arm released to the manufacturer or importer to sell or to deliver, if already sold.

 Ammunition approval

 The C.I.P. also enforces the approval of all ammunition a manufacturer or importer intends to sell in any of the C.I.P. member states.
 The ammunition manufacturing plants are obliged to test their products during production against the C.I.P. pressure specifications.
 A compliance report must be issued for each production lot and archived for later verification if needed.
 The cartridge boxes must also be stamped with a C.I.P. approved number to allow quality/safety traceability according to ISO 9000 principles in case of quality problem though C.I.P. predates the creation of ISO 9000.

 Since the very beginning, the C.I.P.’s concern has only been related to arms/ammunition safety from the user's point of view.
 Thus the C.I.P. is only interested in chamber pressures and not interested in the velocity achieved by the projectiles.
 As a result, the compulsory ammunition safety control tests by the manufacturers themselves and their approval by the proof houses are only pressure related.
 The dimensional checking of the ammunition, as described in the C.I.P.
 Decisions, Texts and Tables, is left to the manufacturers themselves.
 Headspace is not checked, even on rimless cartridges with taper.
 The view is that in the very unlikely case (according to the current quality standards) the cartridge is too long, once pressed by the bolt, the pressure will rise too high causing rejection.
 If it is too short, firing will fail also causing rejection.